upenn-libraries/openn-guardian-queuing/README.md

 - `sort_todo_files.rb`
 - `split_by_size.rb`

-# Adding new reporitories to the list
+# Adding new repositories to the list

 On the OPenn server, run `openn_sizes.rb` to get the CSV of new items to add to the Guardian Sizes sheet of the Guardian Priorities.xlsx file.

-Before you running the script save the current Guardian Size sheet from the Guardian Priorities.xlsx workbook as
+Before you run the script save the current Guardian Size sheet from the Guardian Priorities.xlsx workbook as

-- `data/Glacier_Priorities-Glacier_sizes.csv`.
+- `data/Glacier_Priorities-Glacier_sizes.csv`

 Also save as a CSV the current 'Completed' sheet, as

-- `data/Glacier_Priorities-Completed.csv`.
+- `data/Glacier_Priorities-Completed.csv`

 Set the `OPENN_ROOT_DIR` environment variable.
 This is the local directory that serves as the OPenn site root directory.
 Its contents look like this: